FDSN/source-identifiers/channel-codes.rst

 The subsource code provides a way to indicate the directionality of the sensor measurement (orientation), the relative location of the sensor or the sensor type.
 Subsource codes are source-specific.

-When orthogonal directions are indicated, there are traditional orientation values of North (N), East (E), and Vertical (Z), as well as other orientations that can be converted to traditional ones.
-These options are detailed with each source type.
-Only use ``N`` or ``E`` for the orientation when it is within 5 degrees of north or east.
-Use 1 or 2 when orientations are more than 5 degrees from north or east or to avoid any assumptions about the orientation and ensure that the metadata is consulted.
+**Subsource codes for orientation**

+  Traditional orientation values of North-Source (N), East-West (E), and Vertical (Z) should `only` be used when within 5 degress of true directions.
+Do not use **N** or **E** designations if the orientation of horizontal components is known to deviate more than 5 degrees from true North/East.

+  Orthogonal components but non traditional orientations.
+If the orientation of the horizontal components is known to deviate more than 5 degrees from true North/East, the respective channels should be named **1**,**2** instead of N,E (N->1, E->2).

 Seismometer
 ^^^^^^^^^^^